 Track your email performance, then:

-Fine tune to improve delivery.
+Fine-tune to improve delivery.

 Cold Calling Doesn’t Work!